marinmarcillat/CHUBACAPP/docs/source/pipeline.rst

 1. If necessary, correct your navigation file using your 3D model

 If your navigation isn't precise, you might want to correct it using the camera positions computed during the reconstruction phase.
-You can do this using CHUBACAPP tab ... .
+You can do this using CHUBACAPP :ref:`preprocessing tab <preprocessing>`.

 2. If necessary, remove blurry images

-To avoid having to annotate blurry images, you can remove the blurriest images of your dataset using this CHUBACAPP tab:
+To avoid having to annotate blurry images, you can remove the blurriest images of your dataset using the CHUBACAPP :ref:`remove blur tab <remove blur>`.

 3. Select disjoint images using your reprojection